dariok/wdbplus/doc/Project-specifics.md

 JavaScript functions, you are responsible to implement their functionality yourself should you want to keep it.<sup id="a2">[2](#f2)</sup>

-## Complex extensions
-If the selection of a CSS or JS is more complex than the method above, for example if you need different stylesheets for introductions and transcriptions, you can select these by means of an XQuery function in [[project.xqm]].
-The files loaded by this method will be loaded last, meaning you can override any definition you made in `project.css` or `project.js`.

 ## Adapting function pages
 Some special function pages, such as [[start.html]] or `search.html` can be adapted to your needs.
 For `start.html`, this projess is documented separately.
 For `search.html`, you can provide two files: `projectSearch.css` and `search.xml` within `{$project}/resources` to create and style the HTML view.

+## Complex extensions
+If the selection of a CSS or JS is more complex than allowed for by the methods above, for example if you need different CSS files for introductions and transcriptions, you can select these by means of an XQuery function in [[project.xqm]].
+The files loaded by this method will be loaded last, meaning you can override any definition you made in `project.css` or `project.js`.
+Additionally, these can point anywhere while the “generic specifics” need to reside in `{$project}/resources`.

 This mechanism should give you sufficient freedom to adapt the layout of any project to the specific needs.